gradle/gradle/subprojects/docs/src/design-docs/dependency-model.md

 #### Versioning scheme

-A versioning scheme defines the semantics of the version string, such as how versions can be compared to each other, and what compatibility constraints are applied.
+A versioning scheme defines the semantics of the version string, such as how versions can be compared to each other, and what compatibility constraints are relevant to the version string.

 ### Release